Skip to main content

 From the dashboard

-Go to Admin > Dashboard.
-Each saved query is a tile.
+Go to Admin > Queries.
+Each saved query is a card.
 Click it to see the latest cached result, or click Run Now (the play icon) to bypass the cache and re-execute against live data.
 If the query takes parameters, you’ll see a form for them.

 From Slack